theidiotmachine/WA1/README.md

 ### Unsafe mode

 Unsafe mode is designed to be a mode that library writers can write low-level code.
 It feels like C in that it is not much more than structured WASM.
 In order to use it you need to somehow pass the unsafe arg to the compiler.
+Syntax is deliberately scary.

+A leading `__` is pronounced 'unsafe', by the way.

 * `__ptr` type - not yet finished
 * `__size_t` type - pretty much the same as a `__ptr`, but makes some things a bit type safer